Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Response theory for collisionless self-gravitating systems

 where tilde indicates the Laplace transform.
 Here, ${\bf\Omega} = \nabla_{\bI}H_0=\left(\Omega_r,\Omega_\theta,\Omega_\phi\right)$ denote the unperturbed orbital frequencies of the particles ($\Omega_\phi=0$ for a spherically symmetric system since $H_0$ is independent of $L_z$ and the longitude of ascending node is a constant).
 We have assumed the initial perturbation $f_{1\boldell}\left(\bI,t=0\right)=0$.

-When the self-consistent potential $\Phi_1$ is comparable to the perturber potential $\Phi_\rmP$, we have to relate $\Phi_1$ to the density perturbation $\rho_1 = \int \rmd^3 v\, f_1$ through the Poisson equation.
+When the self-consistent potential $\Phi_1$ is comparable to the perturber potential $\Phi_\rmP$, we must include the coupling of $\Phi_1$ to the density perturbation $\rho_1 = \int \rmd^3 v\, f_1$ through the Poisson equation.
 This requires us to expand the Fourier-Laplace coefficients in terms of bi-orthogonal basis functions as outlined in Appendix~\ref{App:lin_resp}, which yields the following response equation:

 Here $\varmathbb{I}$ denotes the identity matrix, and $\varmathbb{M}$ indicates the response matrix given by